 Bart Davenport might be a multitude of things, depending on whom you ask.
 He’s been a mod, a blues singer and a softrock troubadour.
 He’s an eccentric guitarist and singer with the timeless voice of a real crooner.
 He lives and writes songs in Los Angeles.
 His work transports us to an imagined past or future that is curiously both the 80s and the 60s.
 Like most speculative fiction, Davenport’s stories might just be a reflection of now, taking place in a fantasy world but conveying personal and universal truths.
-He performs and records with a band, featuring bassist, Jessica Espeleta, guitarist Wayne Faler (Dream Boys) and drummer Andres Renteria.
-The group recently spent 11 days at a studio in Boyle Heights with producer, Aaron Olson (L.A.
-Takedown) recording ‘Blue Motel’ the latest Bart Davenport record scheduled for release in February 2018 on Lovemonk Records (Spain/US) and Burger Tapes (US).
+He performs and records with his band The Bedazzled, featuring bassist Jessica Espeleta, guitarist Wayne Faler (Dream Boys) and drummer Andres Renteria.
+The group recently spent 11 days at a studio in Boyle Heights with producer, Aaron M. Olson (L.A.
+Takedown) recording ‘Blue Motel’ the latest Bart Davenport record scheduled for release in April 2018 on Lovemonk Records (Spain/US) and Burger Tapes (US).

 A native of Oakland, California, Bart Davenport’s roots are in the 90s garage and blues scenes.
 His first band, The Loved Ones performed a rawkus style of r&b, opening for the likes of Junior Wells and John Lee Hooker.
 In the 00s Davenport went solo and turned the volume down but not the intensity.
 Whitest Boy Alive and Kings of Convenience singer, Erlend Øye, has called him the “best one-guy-and-guitar performer there is”.
 It made pragmatic sense to tour “solo” but Davenport’s heart was always in ensemble band arrangements and his recordings often reflect his affection for collaboration.